hammadruxshan/Hammad_AI_DataScience_ML_Portfolio/06-Ftiness-Tracking-Application/README.md

 Conduct user testing and improve UI/UX based on feedback.
 ## How to Run

-If implemented as a JavaFX application:

-javac Main.java
-java Main

-or using Maven:

-mvn clean install
-mvn javafx:run

-If this remains a design project:

-Open the README, UML diagrams, and UI prototype files.
+Open the Prototype.txt and click the link provided for prototype viewing.